[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 "libclntsh.so: cannot open shared object file: No such file or directory".

-4. The Fix — python-oracledb 'Thin' Mode
+4. The fix: python-oracledb 'Thin' mode

-| Driver | Characteristics | Recommended for | SQLAlchemy URL scheme |
+| Driver | Characteristics | Recommended environment | SQLAlchemy URL scheme |

 |---|---|---|---|

-C-library based | x86_64 (legacy) | oracle+cx_oracle:// |
+| cx_Oracle | C library-based | x86_64 (legacy) | oracle+cx_oracle:// |

-Thin mode support | ARM (aarch64), Cloud | oracle+oracledb:// |
+| oracledb | Thin mode support | ARM(aarch64), Cloud | oracle+oracledb:// |

 pip install oracledb

-4.1 SQLAlchemy URL Integration
+2.1 SQLAlchemy URL integration

 # [x86_64 only / high chance of error on ARM]